-This section has been prepared to assist students in understanding graduation requirements.

-- (a) Petition to Graduate.
+- (a).
+General.
+This section has been prepared to assist students in understanding graduation requirements. - (b).
+Petition to Graduate.
 Students must file a Petition to Graduate with the Registrar.
-See Section 603 for petition requirements. - (b) Academic Requirements.
-The academic requirements for graduation can be divided into four (4) categories: Grade Point Average, Required Courses, Credit Hours, and Residency Requirements. - (1) Grade Point Average.
-A "C" or 2.00 cumulative grade point average is required for graduation. - (2) Required Courses.
-Candidates for graduation must have successfully completed each course required for graduation.

-(c) For candidates who entered prior to Fall 2008, the courses required for graduation are:
+See Section 603 for petition requirements. - (c).
+Academic Requirements.
+The academic requirements for graduation can be divided into the following four categories: Grade Point Average, Required Courses, Credit Hours, and Residency Requirements. - (1) Grade Point Average.
+A "C" or 2.00 cumulative grade point average (g.p.a) is required for graduation. - (2) Required Courses.
+Candidates for graduation must have successfully completed each course required for graduation. - (d).
+For the standard J.D.
+Program, the courses required for graduation are: